Pretty Lake Camp FAQ

 Pretty Lake Camp is a non-profit organization founded in 1916 by Mr. Edward Desenberg.
-We have served more than 50,000 at-risk youth from the Kalamazoo area.
+We have served more than 60,000 youth from the Kalamazoo area.
 We provide a totally cost-free summer camp experience to all our campers.
 In addition, we provide everything a camper needs while at camp – clothing, linens and bedding, personal hygiene items, transportation to and from camp registration, food and activities – at no cost to the camper or their family.

 This summer camp experience is made possible in part through rental revenue and voluntary contributions from people who believe in our mission and understand our community’s role in caring for its youth.

 How much does camp cost?

-While it costs Pretty Lake Camp approximately $500 per camper, camp is completely free to all of the children who attend.
+While it costs Pretty Lake Camp more than $700 per camper, camp is completely free to all of the children who attend.
 We provide everything a camper needs while at camp – clothing, linens and bedding, personal hygiene items, transportation to and from camp registration, food and activities.
 Pretty Lake Camp provides everything at no charge in order to reduce the barriers that prevent children from being able to attend or afford summer camp.

 What do campers need to bring to camp?